 *Students who are not yet EMTs may wish to enroll in the Emergency Medical Technician Certificate (B312) program to begin their progress in this field.

 The Paramedic certificate program begins each Fall and each Spring semester.
 It is a limited-access program with a limited number of seats per class.
 Application procedures must be completed by the published deadline.
-Applicants must submit both a general TCC application and a healthcare program application by the published deadline.
+Applicants must submit both a general TCC application (www.tcc.fl.edu/apply) and a healthcare program application by the published deadline.
+Students may access the healthcare program application through their TCC Passport account.

 See Additional Healthcare Degree Requirements for more important information.